RobotLeopard86/CacaoEngine/README.md

 #### A C++ game engine

 ## About
-Cacao Engine is a 3D game engine developed by RobotLeopard86.
-It is written in C++ and uses Meson as the build system.
-Project planning happens on [Taiga](https://tree.taiga.io/project/robotleopard86-cacao-engine).
+Cacao Engine is a general-purpose 3D game engine, written in C++ and using Meson as the build system.

 ## Building
-See the [build instructions page](https://robotleopard86.github.io/CacaoEngine/dev/manual/building.html) for information.
+See the [build instructions page](https://robotleopard86.github.io/CacaoEngine/dev/manual/building.html) for detailed instructions.

+## Project Management
+Cacao Engine project management happens on [Taiga](https://tree.taiga.io/project/robotleopard86-cacao-engine).
+Issues created in GitHub will be automatically synced to Taiga for tracking purposes.
+Please **do not create issues in Taiga**, as they will not be synced to GitHub (a limitation of Taiga's GitHub integration).

+## Contributing
+If you wish to contribute to Cacao Engine, please consult the [contribution guidelines page](CONTRIBUTING.md) for more information.

 ## Documentation
 Documentation is built and deployed automatically to https://robotleopard86.github.io/CacaoEngine.
 If you want to build it yourself, everything is located in the `docs` folder.
 See the [docs build instructions page](docs/README.md) for more information.

-## Branching Scheme
-Cacao Engine has two primary branches: `main` and `dev`. `dev` is an **unstable** branch where all core development should happen. `dev` should be squash-merged into `main` when a set of changes is complete and working. `main` **must** remain somewhat stable; in-progress work must not be merged into `main` (except work existing prior to the branch split).
-During release preparation, a branch should be made from `main` named `staging/<nickname of release>`.
-All alpha and beta testing should continue in `dev` and be merged into that branch until the stable release is completed.
-Once the release is made, the staging branch should be merged back into `main`, synchronizing it with `dev`, and the staging branch should be deleted.
-Release tags should be made from `main`.

 ## Licensing
 Cacao Engine and its auxiliary libraries and tools are licensed under the Apache License 2.0, which can be found in the root directory.
 All third-party licenses are present in the `licenses` folder.